stweffy88/100-days-of-code/log.md

 **Today's Progress:** Second day as a Software Engineering Intern at Service Victoria and the first day working from home.
 I'm quite enjoying using the Microsoft Surface Pro 7+ provided to me by work, however I think I will get a separate keyboard and display to make my set up a bit more ergonomic.
 I completed the *Learn the CSS Box Model by Building a Rothko Painting* tutorial in freeCodeCamp.

 **Thoughts:** It was exciting to finally officially be able to concentrate fully on my paid work placement for the Digital Jobs Program.
 Code switching between a non-tech job and where my heart truly belongs as a Front End Web Developer / Software Engineer has been quite draining.
-I quite enjoyed applying margin, padding, filter, border-radius, and transform properties to create an approximation of abstract art in part 6 of the *(New) Responsive Web Design* in freeCodeCamp.
+I quite enjoyed applying `margin`, `padding`, `filter`, `border-radius`, and `transform` properties to create an approximation of abstract art in part 6 of the *(New) Responsive Web Design* in freeCodeCamp.

 **Link to work:** [freeCodeCamp profile](https://www.freecodecamp.org/stweffy_88)